eoin-obrien/fuck/README.md

 Do you want to write blazing-fast WebAssembly code in a practially useless esoteric programming language?
 Do you enjoy overcomplicating everything for bragging rights?
 Are you a connoisseur of profanity-laden tech?
-If any of those are true, then `fuck` is the Brainfuck-to-WebAssembly compiler for you!
+If any of those are true, then `wasm-brainfuck` is the Brainfuck-to-WebAssembly compiler for you!

 ## Usage